sourcery-ai-experiments/blog.nathanv.me/content/posts/not-so-budget-home-network/index.md

 a lot of money.
 I am extremely pleased how it's turned out, though, and don't forsee any changes for the near future.
 There is a large hole on the second shelf, and that's intended to be room for a modem if/when I move out of this apartment complex and have my own internet connection.
+Maybe I'll find a use for my Raspberry Pi and put it there since it's been retired from running Pi-hole.

 It also looks pretty cool in the dark.